xiaolai/regular-investing-in-box/docs/en/README.md

 | Inner cortex   | Monkey brain | White horse                 |
 | Brainstem     | Reptile brain | Black horse     |

 I like Plato's metaphor better than the "human, monkey, and reptile" names because driver, white horse, black horse and chariot describe a unified system.
-The chariot is our body, and our brain has three selves, a driver, a white horse, and a black horse.
+The chariot is our body, and our brain has three selves: a driver, a white horse, and a black horse.
 These three selves shouldn't be enemies, they should **work together**.
 The better they work together, the more efficient the chariot is.
 If they can't work together, the chariot is useless.

 ![Figure32](../images/Figure32.png)

-The in the beginning, the black horse is the strongest, because, from a genetic perspective, it is the oldest.
+In the beginning, the black horse is the strongest, because, from a genetic perspective, it is the oldest.
 It provides the most basic and rapid responses that allow us to survive in a treacherous world.
-The reptile has no driver and no white horse, but it have been able to survive for so long -- much longer than humans -- with just one black horse.
+Reptiles have no driver and no white horse, but they have been able to survive for so long -- much longer than humans -- with just one black horse.
 If a smaller animal from a different species enters its world, it eats it (Feed!); if a smaller member of its species of the same sex enters its world, it attacks it (Fight!); if a member of its species of the opposite sex enters its world, it copulates with it (Fuck!); If a larger member of its species of the same sex enters its world, it runs away (Flee!).
 If something that is none of the above enters its world, it stays still (Freeze!)
-All of this is without thinking, and without feelings.
+All of this is without contemplation and without emotion.

 The white horse is younger than the black horse, so it is weaker, but it can handle more situations.
-Feelings can help us judge good and bad, and make us feel happy or sad based on the results of our choices.
+Emotions can help us judge good and bad, and make us feel happy or sad based on the results of our choices.
 This helps us learn and remember so that we can make better and more rapid choices the next time.
 All of the basic emotions, such as happiness, sadness, fear, revulsion, anger and surprise, can be seen as shortcuts to access our learnings.
-A certain situation will give rise to a certain emotion, which will activate an instinct which will activate a behavior, or even directly activate the behavior.
+A certain situation will give rise to a certain emotion, which will activate an instinct that activates a behavior, or it emotion may even directly activate the behavior.

 You can understand the process like this.
 When you encounter a situation, if the black horse can handle it it handles it directly.
 But the black horse can only directly handle limited types of situations, and if it can't handle it it hands it off to the white horse.
 Once the white horse has processed it, it hands it back to the black horse to take action.